Unstoppable-NidhiLPU/Real-time-Code-Editor/README.md

 ## 🧑🏻‍💻 How It Works

-To get a glimpse of our application's functionality, click on the image below to watch a demo video:
+To get a glimpse of my application's functionality, click on the image below to watch a demo video:

 <!-- Highlighted Image with Border and Emojis -->
 <a href="https://drive.google.com/file/d/1EnNNVZDWIdSwLswU1RVPX7ULfmBYL0gQ/view?usp=drive_link"